 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note A to the financial statements, based on its projections, the Company anticipates that during 2023, it will not have sufficient capital.
+As discussed in Note A to the financial statements, based on its projections, the Company anticipates that it will not have adequate resources to fund its operations through the next twelve months.
 Furthermore, the Company's losses from operations and working capital deficiency raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note A. The financial statements do not include any adjustments that might result from the outcome of this uncertainty.